-This trial is looking at standard treatment and a new treatment called hyperthermia for people with early stage transitional cell bladder cancer.
-It is recruiting people whose bladder cancer has come back after initial treatment.
-This trial is supported by Cancer Research UK.
+This trial compared standard treatment (including BCG) and hyperthermia treatment for early stage transitional cell bladder cancer that had come back.
+It was supported by Cancer Research UK.

 Doctors want to improve treatment for people whose cancer has come back after BCG treatment and who either can’t, or don’t want to, have their bladder removed.

 Hyperthermia treatment means that mitomycin C chemotherapy is heated to about 42° Celsius.
 It is then put directly into the bladder.
 Research had shown that cells may be able to absorb more chemotherapy if it was heated up.
 Doctors hoped this would mean it would work better than BCG for bladder cancer.